HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ## Our first measurement

-We now have a binary image with each pixel classified as either cell nuclei (True) or not (False).
+We now have a mask image with each pixel classified as either cell nuclei (pixel value 1) or not (pixel value 0).
 Try running the following code in the console.

 ```python
 # We're going to need some functions from the Numpy library.